giteXceps/giteXceps/README.md

 - 👋 Hi, I’m Sefa "eXceps" Metin
 - 👀 I am studying at İnönü University software engineering department.(First year)
 - 🌱 I’m currently learning C
+- 🌱 I'm interested in expanding my knowledge in programming
-- 💞️ I’m looking to collaborate on any beginner C project
+- 💞️ I'm looking to collaborate on any beginner project
-- 📫 How to reach me?
-Social medias from my profile!
+- 📫 Yo can reach me from my social media accounts!

 <!---
 giteXceps/giteXceps is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.